 The European associations for the pharma industry EFPIA and Medicines for Europe have published a Pack Coding Guideline.
 The guideline describes how the information on the unique identifier should be put together.

-European Pack Coding Guideline V3_91
+European Pack Coding Guideline V4_0

 Some countries also require a national reimbursement number to be placed on the pack but this is not applicable in Finland.
+The Nordic Vnr-number is not included in the 2D code and it is not handled in the verification system.

 In addition to the 2D matrix and its information, medicine packs must have a tamper evidence mechanism (anti-tampering device, ATD).
 The mechanism should indicate if the package has been unlawfully opened before dispensing.
 The mechanism can be decided by the pharmaceutical company.
 The CEN standard prEN 16679 Tamper verification features for medicinal product packaging gives guidance on technical aspects.